Hip Fracture in Elderly Patients

 What Are the Symptoms of a Hip Fracture?

-• Severe pain occurs in the groin or upper thigh.
+• Severe pain manifests in the groin or upper thigh area.

-• Severe bruising or redness is seen on the hip.
+• Significant bruising or redness is observed on the hip region.

-• A person with a hip fracture has discomfort when rotating their hip.
+• A person with a hip fracture experiences discomfort when rotating their hip joint.

-• The patient can not sit, lie down, walk, or have a lot of difficulty walking on their hips.
+• The individual is unable to sit, lie down, walk, or move about with ease on their hips.

 How is a Hip Fracture Diagnosed?